bunbun/nested-dict/README.rst

         Python

-Each nested level is create magically when accessed, a process known as "auto-vivification" in perl.
+Each nested level is created magically when accessed, a process known as "auto-vivification" in perl.

 ******************************************************************************
 Working without `nested_dict`